 The high temperatures experienced on the acapulcoite parent body, manifest in the recrystallized texture and occasional partial melt phase, suggest that it accreted very early in Solar System history when radiogenic 26Al was still extant.
 This was a time period spanning ~13 m.y. after CAI formation, after the accretion of differentiated parent bodies had occurred but before the accretion of chondritic parent bodies had begun (Touboul et al., 2007).
 However, this formation scenario is inconsistent with some acapulcoites having ages younger than that attributed to the complete extinction of radiogenic 26Al.
 An impact shock heating model has been proposed by Rubin (2007), the details of which can be found on the Monument Draw page.

-Cooling rate data indicate a more rapid cooling for the acapulcoite parent body than that which the bulk H chondrite parent body experienced (but similar to that of H4 chondrites; Kleine et al., 2007), consistent with a smaller acapulcoite parent body and/or a near-surface residence for the acapulcoites.
+Data for cooling rates indicate a more rapid cooling for the acapulcoite parent body than that which the bulk H chondrite parent body experienced (but similar to that of H4 chondrites; Kleine et al., 2007), consistent with a smaller acapulcoite parent body and/or a near-surface residence for the acapulcoites.
 The possibility also exists for a collisional disruption early in its history, forming sub-km- to multi-km-sized fragments, which eventually succumbed to gravitational reassembly.
-Compared to the lodranite lithological unit, both primitive and typical acapulcoite material is thought to have originated in the outermost layer of the asteroid where it cooled earlier and faster, consistent with its older gas retention age, finer-grain size, and less intense metamorphism.
-The transitional acapulcoites formed at an intermediate level and exhibit accordant features, while the lodranites formed within a hotter, deeper layer, experiencing silicate partial melting and loss of a basaltic component.
+Compared to the lodranite lithological unit, both primitive and typical acapulcoite material is thought to have originated in the outermost layer of the asteroid where it cooled earlier and faster consistent with its older gas retention age, finer-grain size, and less intense metamorphism (<13% silicate partial melting).
+The lodranites experienced higher degrees of FeNiFeS melting as well as silicate partial melting (~520%), with loss of an FeS and a basaltic component.
+The transitional acapulcoites exhibit features (e.g., HSE-rich metal) consistent with extensive melting of metal and sulfide phases, including melt migration and pooling, representing a continuum between the formation of acapulcoites and lodranites, or alternatively, representing formation at greater depths associated with core formation (Dhaliwal et al., 2017).